centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/azure-credential-configuration.md

 ## Azure CLI setup

-*These steps are not required if you can use Azure API.*
+> These steps are not required if you can use Azure Monitor API.

 Install Azure CLI: